keptn/tutorials/site/tutorials/keptn-litmus-018.md

 ## Configure Prometheus
 Duration: 2:00

-Before we are going to run the experiment, we have to make sure that we have some observability software in place that will actually monitor how the service is behaving under the testing conditions.
+Before we are run the experiment, we must make sure that we have some observability software in place that will actually monitor how the service is behaving under the testing conditions.

 1. Let's use the Keptn CLI to configure Prometheus.
-It will set up a Prometheus deployment and configures it to be ready for Keptn usage.
+It set up a Prometheus deployment and configures it to be ready for Keptn usage.

     ```
     keptn configure monitoring prometheus --project=litmus --service=helloservice